TikTokers Are Nostalgically Dressing Like '00s British Film Stars – Here’s Why

 Advertisement

-If you really want to get in on O’Keeffe’s “frazzled English woman” aesthetic”, raiding an Oxfam is your best option, given that Friedman describes Bridget Jones’s look as “very charity shop”.
-With a steady rise of secondhand shopping in the UK, this is yet another factor lending to the success of this look’s revival.
+If you really want to get in on O’Keeffe’s “frazzled English woman” aesthetic”, raiding an Savers is your best option, given that Friedman describes Bridget Jones’s look as “very charity shop”.
+With a steady rise of secondhand shopping in Australia, this is yet another factor lending to the success of this look’s revival.

 Army of Knightleys or not, the 'I tried but not too hard' aesthetic alone is enough to give anyone their very own “I look quite pretty” moment.